kevinch/emtalks/pages/posts/23Q2-thoughts-or-about-handling-too-many-projects.md

 ## Frustration

 Frustration due to the feeling that I always seemed to be missing something.
 An alignment, a few metrics, a deploy date, a piece of information about a related system of a project, a delivery estimation...
 The list goes on.
-The feeling has been that of running behind the present moment in time rather than acting in front of it to organize it all well and have tasks happen smoothly.
+The feeling has been that of running behind the present moment in time rather than acting in front of it to plan and organize things well and have tasks happen smoothly.

 Basically:  _me running behind_ -> _present time_ instead of _present time_ -> _me in front organizing for it all to happen well_.
 Makes sense?
 I hope it does.

 Frustration when a leader of mine asked something I should have known at the time.
 Frustration to realize I did not know something important during an alignment meeting with people from the UX or Product team.

 Frustration to see a project using way over the estimated time at the start of the quarter and therefore impacting the others planned.

-Frustration to not feel in control simply put.

 ## Mistakes